iterorganization/IMAS-Cpp/doc/doc_common/building_installing.rst

 This page describes how to build and install the IMAS C++ High Level Interface.

-Documentation for developers wishing to contribute to the IMAS C++ HLI can be found in the :ref:`Development guide`.
+Documentation for developers wishing to contribute to the IMAS C++ HLI can be found in the :doc:`dev_guide`.
 Please refer to that guide if you wish to set up a development environment.

 For more information about related components, see: